The US and Iran are set to meet for a second round of nuclear talks. Here’s what we know

 By Nadeen Ebrahim, CNN

-(CNN) — The United States and Iran are due to hold their second round of nuclear talks on Saturday, as what both sides are looking for in a deal begins to take shape.
+(CNN) — A second round of nuclear talks between the United States and Iran is underway, as what both sides are looking for in a deal begins to take shape.

 Delegations from both countries met in Oman last weekend for talks mediated by the Gulf Arab nation.
-The next round is being held in Rome.
+This weekend’s round is being held in Rome.

-Since last weekend’s talks, which both parties described as “constructive,” remarks from various members of the Trump administration have flip-flopped, oscillating between maximalist demands that Iran has said were “red lines” and a more conciliatory approach the Islamic Republic may concede to.
+President Donald Trump has threatened that the US will resort to military strikes against Iranian nuclear sites, with Israel’s help, should Tehran fail to reach a deal with its interlocutors.

-This comes amid threats by President Donald Trump that the US will resort to military strikes against Iranian nuclear sites, with Israel’s help, should Tehran fail to reach a deal with its interlocutors.
+Since last weekend’s talks, which both parties described as “constructive,” remarks from various members of the Trump administration have flip-flopped, oscillating between maximalist demands that Iran has said were “red lines” and a more conciliatory approach.

 How the two sides got here